Digital Transformation – What is it and what role should my ERP system play?

 Well that’s not technically true but the successful digital transformation projects do not focus simply on implementing new technologies.
 Instead, they illustrate how organizations can enhance the experience of their customers, streamline their operations or transform their business models using technology as the enabler.

 To enable your business to thrive in the digital age you must adopt a holistic approach to this project.
-You need to start with your stakeholders, include your employees from the start and map out your digital transformation strategy accordingly.
+You need to work with your stakeholders, include your employees and map out your digital transformation strategy accordingly.

 3. Start with the Customer